 Differences between ETFs and stocks

-Stocks tend to be riskier than ETFs.
-An ETF is a basket of different securities, where the poor performance of one stock can be offset by the good performance of the many other stocks in the ETF.
-Also, it would be costly to buy several to gain the same diversification as an ETF.
+Stocks carry more risk than ETFs.
+And ETF is a pool of different securities, where the poor performance of one stock can be offset by the good performing stocks in the underlying ETF.
+Also, it would be expensive to buy more stocks to get the same diversification as an ETF.

-ETFs offer market exposure in a wide range of sectors, and specific strategies such as growth and value.
-ETFs also offer easy management and are less time consuming on the research side.
+Stocks offer more market exposure in a wide range of industries and sectors for growth and value.
+ETFs are easier to manage and take less time for research purposes.

 What’s the downside of ETFs?